tarunbarkoti/tarunbarkoti/README.md

 # 👋 Hi, I'm Tarun Barkoti

-I'm a data engineer and full-stack developer and I build production-ready dashboards, automate workflows, and manage large-scale data systems.
-With a background in **Python, R, SQL, and web technologies**, I love solving real-world data problems by bridging backend logic with clean, usable interfaces.
+I’m a data engineer and full-stack developer who builds production-grade dashboards, automates complex workflows, and engineers scalable data systems.
+With a solid foundation in Python, R, SQL, and modern web technologies, I focus on solving real-world data challenges by combining backend precision with clean, user-centric interfaces.
 I’m also an active contributor to **DevArc**, a growing developer community focused on peer-driven upskilling, AI experimentation, and open collaboration.

 ---